pepistrafforello/awr_kb/README.md

 ./run_chunks.sh # runs python wd2dgraph2.py START END splitting the work in 10 concurrent chunks
 ```

-The input consists of file `latest-all.json.bz2`, hard-coded in `wikidata-tools/wd2dgraph2.py`
+The input consists of file `latest-all.json.bz2`, hard-coded in [`wikidata-tools/wd2dgraph2.py`](./wikidata-tools/wd2dgraph2.py)

-The N-quads files will be created in folder input_data; there will be more than 3M files (3,276,356 as of July 2021), taking 41 GB of disk space.
+The N-quads files will be created in folder `input_data` with more than 3M files (3,276,356 as of July 2021) taking 41 GB of disk space.

 ## Note about the schema

-The schema definition is in `wikidata-tools/schema.txt`
+The schema definition is in [`wikidata-tools/schema.txt`](wikidata-tools/schema.txt)

 ## Bulk loading DGraph